 Broadway Summer Party: How to Host a Virtual Watch Party!

 With many lockdown and social distancing restrictions still in place, watching movies and TV shows with your friends isn't as easy as it used to be.
-That's why BroadwayWorld is here to roundup the best apps and browser extensions for hosting a virtual watch party!
+While you still might not be able to pass the popcorn, virtual watch party apps and browser extensions are making it easier for you to connect from afar.

 And if you need help finding something to watch with your friends, look no further than our list of over 150 musicals and shows you can watch online!